 Interim managers generally create significantly more added value than they charge their clients in personnel costs.
 In our study, 85.7% of all evaluated interim mandates were profitable for the clients – in some cases by a multiple of the daily rate.

 They are passionate about leading (80.4%) and very performance-oriented.
 96.9% aspire to consistently deliver top performance.
 This is at the expense of work-life balance, only 9.8% give priority to leisure and private life over work.

 3. Sustainable employee development

-They attach great importance to responsible dealings with employees (95.5%) and their personal development (98%).
+Interim managers working for companies on a temporary basis attach great importance to responsible dealings with employees (95.5%) and their personal/professional development and advancement (98.4%).